 - Soft tissue injuries – Common soft tissue injuries of ligaments, tendons and muscles often occur during strenuous physical or sports activities.
 However, sometimes simple day-to-day activities can also lead to such injuries.

-Our Department of Orthopaedics offers a wide range of medical & surgical facilities for the diagnosis and treatment of musculoskeletal injuries or disorders with special expertise in reconstruction and replacement of major joints.
+Our Department of Orthopaedics offers a wide range of medical & surgical facilities for the diagnosis and treatment of musculoskeletal injuries or disorders with special expertise in the reconstruction and replacement of major joints.

 Surgical & Non-surgical Treatment Facilities: